What other names is SAMe known by?

 There is also scientific evidence that SAMe can relieve depression

-SAMe also seems to help protect the liver.
-People with liver disease
+SAMe also seems to help protect the liver

 in the early stages sometimes do better when they take SAMe and might even be able to delay the need for a liver transplant

 .
 But people with advanced liver disease are not as likely to be helped by taking SAMe.

 There isn't enough information to know if SAMe is effective for the other conditions that people use it for, including: heart disease